 Who can use these?
 Any school personnel including teachers, para-educators, therapists, counselors, etc. The goal is to help all adults become mental health promoters.

 Why are they Needed?
 Anxiety disorders are the most prevalent diagnosable mental health disorder among children in the United States with 50% experiencing onset by age six.1 Feeling anxious during the school day can lead to restlessness, difficulty concentrating and irritability, leading to challenges in academic and social performance.2

 How to use the Calm Moments Cards?
 This is a flexible program that can be used in a number of ways.
-For example, the strategies can be implemented with a whole class, small group, or individually with a student.
+For example, mindfulness in the classroom, thinking (cognitive behavioral), and sensory strategies can be implemented with a whole class, small group, or individually with a student.